ericjeker/sfml-breakout/README.md

 # SFML Sandbox: Animations

 A new SFML Sandbox to try different architectures for a game engine.
+This time, I integrate with Flecs.
+Each scene has their own Flecs World to manage their own entities.
+As Flecs was not introduced on day 1 I couldn't easily make a single world for everything, but I am slowly moving toward that.

 ## Call Hierarchy

 ```
-GameInstance -> GameController -> GameState
+GameInstance -> GameStateManager -> GameState
-                               -> SceneManager -> Scene -> Systems
+                                 -> SceneManager -> Scene -> Flecs World -> Systems
                                                                          -> Entities -> Components
 ```

-## ECS-Lite

-The Scene holds entities in an ECS-lite architecture.
-Entities (`Entity`) contain Components.
-Scene contains Systems.
-But the "Lite" comes from the fact that there is no query system.
-The systems always receive all the entities and they can check for each of them if they have a given component.

 ## Game Instance